outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - what concepts cannot be reduced/abstracted further
     - what concepts have which associated structures

-    - structures that apply a concept are depicted in FIG 9 (Find structure for a definition of a concept0, which depicts structures of the 'distribution' and 'power' concepts, and FIG 2 (Structual definition routes for 'conflict' concept).
+    - structures that apply a concept are depicted in FIG 18 (Match structure for a definition of a concept0, which depicts structures of the 'distribution' and 'power' concepts, and FIG 15 (Structual definition routes for 'conflict' concept).

     - what definition routes identify a particular concept

-      - possible definition routes for the concept of 'equality' are given in FIG 16.
+      - possible definition routes for the concept of 'equality' are given in FIG 17.
 Alternate definition routes

     - concept-system interface:
       - what concepts are likely to evolve in a system